Coresets for Estimating Means and Mean Square Error with Limited Greedy Samples: EMPIRICAL EVIDENCE

-\textbf{Ego Networks~~}Various types of real-world problems capture dependencies between records in the data.
-For instance, in bioinformatics, learning the way that proteins regulate the actions of other proteins is important.
-The dependencies of these types of problems can often be studied in the context of graphs.
-Herein this experiment we consider a special type of network called an Ego Network.
+\textbf{Ego Networks~~} In this experiment we consider a special type of network called an Ego Network.
 In an Ego Network, there is a “central” vertex (ego vertex) which the network highly depends on or revolves around.
-We consider a real-world dataset: Facebook Ego Networks dataset.
+We consider the real-world Facebook Ego Networks dataset with 4,964 nodes~\cite{egonips}.
 The dataset contains the aggregated network of some users' Facebook friends.
-In this dataset, the vertices represent individuals on Facebook, and an edge between two users means they are Facebook friends.
+In this dataset, vertices represent individuals on Facebook, and edges between two users mean they are Facebook friends.
 The Ego Network connects a Facebook user to all of his Facebook friends and are then aggregated by identifying individuals who appear in multiple Ego Network.
-In order to measure the importance (centrality) of a user in the Facebook, some algorithms such as betweenness centrality (BC) was proposed.
-These algorithm select a user as a central one by looking at how many shortest paths pass through that user (vertex).
+Algorithms such as betweenness centrality (BC) were proposed to measure the importance (centrality) of a user in the network.
+These algorithms select a user as a central one by looking at how many shortest paths pass through that user (vertex).
 The more shortest paths that pass through the user, the more central the user is in the Facebook network.
 We run our algorithm on the Facebook dataset to choose the central nodes.
-We then compare our algorithm with the BC in terms of the error performance metrics described in the first experiment.
-The results in Fig.~\ref{fig-ego} show that the developed algorithm in this work perform better in selecting the central points in the Facebook graph.
+We then compare our algorithm with the BC and FW in terms of the error performance metrics described in the first experiment.
+The results in Fig.~\ref{fig:shortestpath} show that the developed algorithm in this work perform better in selecting the central points in the Facebook graph.

-\section{Discussion and Conclusions}
+\section{DISCUSSION AND CONCLUSIONS}